-Millions of people across the UK have now received their first or second dose of the Covid-19 vaccine, as the vaccination programme rollout continues to progress.
+Millions of people across the UK have now received their first or second dose of the Covid-19 vaccine, with many now being invited to receive their booster jab.

 But are there any side effects to the coronavirus vaccine and can painkillers such as paracetamol be taken to help reduce them?

 Can I take paracetamol after the Covid vaccine?

 The NHS website says that after the Covid vaccine “you can take painkillers, such as paracetamol, if you need to.”

 However, although there is limited evidence, some experts believe that certain painkillers might interfere with what the vaccine is trying to do.